thesnews/specials/README.md

 # Specials

-All special projects should be placed in a URL friendly folder on the root level of this repository.
+All special projects should be placed in a URL friendly folder under the "publish" folder.
 Any folder prefixed with an underscore contains tools and references.
 This is a public repository.